AmanChourasia7/AmanChourasia7/README.md

 Hoiiiiiiiiiiiiiiiiiiii bru.
 Ooo so you got my GitHub, yesssssssssssssssss

-I don’t know how you landed here, but now that you’re in, welcome to my digital lair of... mostly nothing (yet).
+I don’t know how you landed here, but now that you are in, welcome to my digital lair.
 Maybe you were stalking me 👀, maybe GitHub’s algorithm betrayed me, or maybe it was just fate.
 Either way, hoiiiiiiii bru.
 Yes, this is me.
 Existing.
 Typing.
 Vibing.

 Now do not expect some over-optimized README with 10 badges, 5 side projects, and a motivational quote about hustle.
 No no noi.
 This is real, raw, and slightly unhinged.
 I’m still figuring out where to put what, what to build, and when to pretend I know Git properly.
 It’s all a process.
 Mostly trial.
 Plenty of error.